-- When the oil begins to flow out of the oil level plug hole, insert and tighten the oil level plug. - 7.
+- Put a new gasket on the oil level plug.
+When the oil begins to flow out of the oil level plug hole, insert and tighten the oil level plug. - Put a new gasket on the gear oil drain screw.
 Insert and tighten the gear oil drain screw.